 Sources: London Metropolitan Archives, Sun Fire Office policy registers, 91/122692, accessed through Museum of London index, information from Richard Stephens, 2011.
 For abbreviations, see Resources and bibliography.

-Christian Dresch (1785-1841), the son of Michael Dresch, was described as a wholesale watercolour preparer in the Post Office London directory for many years from 1822.
+Christian Dresch (1785-1841), the son of Michael Dresch, can initially be found in Maiden Lane in rate books and land tax records.
+He was described as a wholesale watercolour preparer in the Post Office London directory for many years from 1822.
 Christian Dresch and his wife, Lucy, had ten children between 1809 and 1828, christened in the parishes of St Paul Covent Garden (1809-13), St James Westminster (1815, 1819-23) and St Anne Soho (1817, 1828), including a son, Christian, christened in 1817.
 In his will, made 2 March and proved 31 March 1841, Christian Dresch, colour manufacturer of Bloomsbury, left his estate to his then wife Mary Ann and to his daughter Rosa, making his wife and Thomas Morris of Southampton St, Covent Garden, his executors; one of the witnesses to his will was Ebenezer Fox (qv), an artists’ colourman of 50 Old Compton St.

 Dresch was accused of receiving stolen goods in 1838 in the form of cake colours and crayons allegedly taken from the artists’ colourman, Charles Smith (see Smith, Warner & Co), but he was acquitted following a trial at the Old Bailey (Proceedings of the Old Bailey).
 There was a fire in the adjoining street in April 1840, causing some damage to the rear of Dresch’s premises, described as at nos 9 and 10 Broad St. There was a further fire on 27 February 1841.
 Three days later Dresch signed his will and he died the same month (Morning Chronicle 26 August 1840, Morning Post 1 March 1841).